 Once a student is dismissed from a graduate program, the student may not enroll in any other graduate program at Shepherd University without explicit permission from the Graduate Council.

-Students placed on provisional status, probation, or suspension may appeal that status to the Graduate Council by writing a letter to the dean of graduate studies and continuing education outlining the rationale for the appeal.
-Appeals denied by the Graduate Council may be appealed to the provost.
-The provost will only consider appeals that deal with substantial procedural errors in the decision of the Graduate Council.
+Students placed on provisional status, probation, or suspension may appeal that status to the Graduate Council by writing a letter to the Dean of Graduate and Professional Studies outlining the rationale for the appeal.
+Appeals denied by the Graduate Council may be appealed to the Provost.
+The Provost will only consider appeals that deal with substantial procedural errors in the decision of the Graduate Council.

-Graduate courses from other institutions or other Shepherd University graduate programs will be evaluated, at the time of admission, by the dean and/or the coordinator of the program to which the applicant is applying, or the department chair in which the course is offered.
+Graduate courses from other institutions or other Shepherd University graduate programs will be evaluated, at the time of admission, by the Dean of Graduate and Professional Studies in conjunction with the Graduate Program Coordinator of the program to which the applicant is applying.

-- Up to nine credit hours may be transferred to a Shepherd graduate program from another institution or program, either prior to starting the program or during the program, at the discretion of the program coordinator in consultation with the department chair and the dean.
-Exceptions can be made on a case-by-case basis by the dean if it would inappropriately prolong the graduation of a student.
+- Up to nine credit hours may be transferred to a Shepherd graduate program from another institution or program, either prior to starting the program or during the program, at the discretion of the Program Coordinator in consultation with the Dean of Graduate and Professional Studies .
+Exceptions can be made on a case-by-case basis by the Dean if it would inappropriately prolong the graduation of a student.